article | March 9, 2017

 What’s behind the revolving door?
 At high-turnover organizations, sales reps are overworked and overwhelmed.
 They spend more time managing relationships than they do selling.
 They aren’t getting quality leads; They aren’t tuned into their buyers.
-They’re underperforming, and their morale is low.
+They’re under-performing, and their morale is low.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2017.
 Review the latest talent approach in the sales strategy section under People Plan phase on pages 285 – 293 of the workbook.

 1. No defined sales strategy